FN F2000

 The FN F2000 is a 5.56×45mm NATO bullpup rifle, designed by FN Herstal in Belgium.
+Its compact bullpup design includes a telescopic sight, a non-adjustable fixed notch and front blade secondary sight.
+The weapon has fully ambidextrous controls, allowed by a unique ejection system, ejecting spent cartridge casings forward and to the right side of the weapon, through a tube running above the barrel.
 The F2000 made its debut in March 2001 at the IDEX defence exhibition held in Abu Dhabi, in the United Arab Emirates.
-As of early 2019, the F2000 is removed from the FN international and US websites.

 Design details

 The F2000 is a modular weapon system; its principal component is a compact 5.56×45mm NATO-caliber assault rifle in a bullpup configuration.
 The F2000 is a selective fire weapon operating from a closed bolt.

 The rifle consists of two main assemblies: the barreled receiver group and the frame, coupled together by means of an axis pin located above the trigger guard.
 The barrel group has an integral MIL-STD-1913 Picatinny rail used to mount optical sights.
 The frame or lower receiver contains the trigger group, the bolt and bolt carrier assembly, return mechanism and magazine well.
 A removable handguard is installed in front of the trigger which completes and encloses the trigger guard.